-A visual CV is a document or video with features like icons, coloured backgrounds, and infographics designed to draw the reader’s attention to why you’re qualified for the job.
-Scroll down to see visual CV examples and templates, including a traditional CV, infographic CV, and video CV.
+A visual CV is a document or video with features like icons, colourful backgrounds, and graphics designed to emphasise your job-specific skills and experience.
+Scroll down to see visual CV examples and templates, including a:

 All good CVs have visual elements designed to catch the employer’s eye.
-Such visual elements include:
+Such CV visuals include:

 - coloured text and backgrounds

 - lines and other highlights used to separate CV sections

 - CV icons for contact information and section headers

 The CV example above uses icons and a coloured CV header to make the applicant’s name and contact information jump off the page.

 An infographic CV includes graphs, charts, and sometimes even a work experience timeline.
 Submitting an infographic CV is a bold move, so you should only make one if you: